thisWande/Data-Science-with-python/README.md

 # Data Science series
-The aim of this repository: to create, collect and maintain code from course and tutorails that I hace completed.
+The aim of this repository: to create, collect and maintain code from course and tutorails that I have completed.
 ###### Repository Contents:

 # Data-Science-with-python